Ising Model from Intertwiners: Spin Network Generating Functions and the Ising Model

 This representation of the spin network generating function is reminiscent of the high temperature expansion of the 2d Ising model partition function.
 We will show in the next section that if we take $\Gamma$ to be a square lattice with a particular choice of weights and orientations, we can find an exact relationship.

-\section{The 2d Ising Model}
+\subsection{The 2d Ising Model}

+Following \cite{mussardo} we review how the 2d Ising model can also be formulated in terms of simple loops on a lattice.
 The 2d Ising model on a square 2d lattice describes the possible configurations of spins placed on the lattice sites which can take one of two possible orientations.
 The intuition of R. Peierls \cite{peierls} was that the possible states of this model are given by all possible loops on the dual lattice, which represent the boundary between domains of aligned spins.
 The energy associated with the creation of such a domain is given by

 where $J$ is a coupling constant and $L$ is the number links in the boundary of the domain.
 The partition function of the Ising model on a square lattice $\cL_N$ of size $N \times N$at zero magnetic field with one coupling constant $J$ is \be Z_N(v) = \sum_{\{\sigma\}} \exp \left( \beta J \sum_{(i,j)} \sigma_i \sigma_j \right) \ee where for each vertex $i$ the spins are $\sigma_i = \pm 1$, and the sum in the exponent is over nearest neighbors.
 Using the identity